evanwherchek/evanwherchek/README.md

 I have been very fortunate to learn from some of the best computer scientists and some of the best business leaders in the world through first hand experiences.
 The past couple of years have been a time where I have grown immensly in my career and I'm excited to say that I am just getting started.
 I can't wait to see where I go next; the future is exciting!

 # Major Projects
-These are the major personal projects I have worked on over the past few years in chronological order.
+These are the major personal projects I have worked on over the past few years in chronological order along with my thoughts on them.
 If you are a recruiter and want to see the actual code for them, the repositories are available upon request.

 ## GeoCash: 2018 - 2020
 <img src="https://github.com/evanwherchek/professional-overview/assets/50429973/8fbd0a3a-ba2c-4c62-8874-26f4a958aa08" width="200">